 The Subtleties Of Simplicity

 Although the artwork seems simple enough, a closer inspection reveals just as much detail and complexity as the writing.
 Each character has a distinct look and silhouette that reflects their unique personalities.
 Once again, Hayes and Nalty make great use of backgrounds to convey the atmosphere and the emotions of each character.
 But out of every sequence, my favorite has to be the opening pages which refer to the basketball court scene from the last issue.
 Instead of just copying and pasting the sequence, Hayes and Nalty recreate each moment with some slight alterations.
 They draw the same scene from different angles to show what they look like from Liv’s perspective.
-They even incorporate the same backgrounds from the last issue, giving the sequence the same feel with a new twist.
-As a result, the artwork subtly adds to The Avant-Guards #2.
+They even incorporate the same backgrounds from the

 The Gang’s All Here!